Language

 2

-The Header and Payload are displayed as formatted JSON with syntax highlighting.
-The Signature is shown as a Base64URL string.
+The Header and Payload appear as formatted JSON with syntax highlighting, each in its own color-coded panel.
+The Signature is shown as its raw Base64URL string.

 3